 Showy Milkweed (Asclepias speciosa)- Larva of the Monarch Butterfly (Danaus plexippus) feeds only on the foliage of this plant.

-(3.0/5)See all the reviews of Forrest Deaner Native Plant Botanic Garden
+Visit the Forrest Deaner Native Plant Botanic Garden website